 As soon as I told friends that I was headed to Hungary, they told me that I had to try the local wine.
-Americans don't usually hear about Hungarian wine because it's not imported there.
+Americans don't usually hear about Hungarian wine because it's not imported to the States.

 I'm not a wine connoisseur by any means, but there's definitely some truth to the quality of Hungarian wine.
 They are also very affordable.

-On our way back to Poland, we ended up buying 7 bottle of wine for less than $20 total.
+On our way back to Poland, we ended up buying 7 bottles of wine for less than $20 total.
 What a deal!

 We went back to St. Stephen's Basilica for an orchestra concert that we thought would be pretty good.
 Boy, were we wrong.
-The concert was underwhelming, to say the least.
+The concert was extremely underwhelming.

 The whole thing lasted for about an hour.
 Afterwards, we both agreed that it was something we wouldn't do again.